Shane Lewis (racing driver): Career

 Lewis's motorsport career began in 1989 in Southern California.
 At the end of the year, he won the twentieth edition of the United States Formula Ford Festival.

-From 1991 onwards, he started regularly in SCCA and IMSA races.
+From 1991 onwards, Lewis started regularly in SCCA and IMSA races.
 In 1995, he won the IMSA supercar races at Mid-Ohio and Phoenix.

-In the 1996 SCCA Pro Racing World Challenge, he finished second in the championship behind Almo Coppelli.
+In the 1996 SCCA Pro Racing World Challenge, Lewis finished second in the championship behind Almo Coppelli.
 In 1997, he began competing in the IMSA GT Championship in the GT1 class.
 Soon after, he began participating in both Grand-Am Road Racing and American Le Mans Series events.
 Lewis drove extensively in the Rolex Sports Car Series for the Southard Motorsports Daytona Prototype team, while in American Le Mans he drove for a variety of teams, mostly in GT classes.
 He secured a total of three race victories between the two series, including the 2013 24 Hours of Daytona in the GX class.

 Lewis has also raced in European events, including three editions of the 24 Hours of Le Mans and five of the 24 Hours of the Nürburgring.
 He has taken victory in class in the 2010 24 Hours of the Nürburgring and the 2013 24 Hours of Dubai and the 24 hours of Daytona.